Betsy Ross Bridge: Tolls

+On July 17, 2024, the DRPA approved an increase in the toll for passenger vehicles from $5.00 to $6.00, which went into effect on September 1, 2024.

 Plans

 In 2011, the DRPA initiated the process of awarding an engineering contract to plan out the redecking of the bridge, as the concrete deck, its asphalt overlay, and the joints between the concrete have deteriorated after 35 years of service.
 Upon approval of the contract by the DRPA Board, the study is expected to take 30 months.
 No cost estimates or time frame for the actual redecking project have been announced.